Welcome to today's edition of the Rush 24-7 podcast.

 The New York Times, the Washington Post, the Boston Globe, the list, and examples are endless.

-Back to the audio sound bites, back to CNN's American Morning co-host Miles O'Brien.
+Back to the audio soundbites, back to CNN's American Morning co-host Miles O'Brien, interviewing CNN's Michael Ware, liberal journalist, is in Baghdad.

-O'Brien says, You're on the ground in Al Anbar province.
+O'Brien says, you're on the ground in Al-Anbar province.

 What are they saying there on the ground?

-The last three or four months, new U.S. tactics has forced Al Qaeda to shift its tactics.
+The last three or four months, new U.S. tactics has forced Al-Qaeda to shift its tactics.

 But as the brigade commander who owns Ramadi says, we are in contact with the enemy every day.

-And that enemy is Al Qaeda.
+And that enemy is Al-Qaeda.

-Does this guy still work at CNN?
+Whoa, Does this guy still work at CNN?

-This guy just established here a link between Iraq and Al Qaeda.
+This guy just established here a link between Iraq and Al-Qaeda.

 I know what the Democrats will say.

-I mean, Al Qaeda was everywhere before March of 2003.
+I mean, Al-Qaeda was everywhere before March of 2003.

-They were in the Philippines, they were in Singapore.
+They were in Singapore.

-They were in Chechna, they were in Bosnia.
+They were in Bosnia.

-Uh militant Islamists, Islamo fascists were everywhere.
+Militant Islamists, Islamo-fascists were everywhere.

 They were in Kuwait.

-Uh They're in Egypt.
+They're in Egypt.

-Uh they're mixed in with the Palestinians.
+They're mixed in with the Palestinian.

 They never went to Iraq.

-We are led to believe by Democrats is Iraq.
+The one country on the planet that Al-Qaeda never went, we are led to believe by Democrats is Iraq.

-You can call them anything you want.
+You can call them anything you want, worst names possible.

 But to use the name of Islam in connection with fascism is an insult to Muslims all over America and around the world, and I think that hurts us.